 Parkinson’s disease is a neurological disorder that occurs when there is a gradual loss of the cells of the brain that makes and stores a chemical called dopamine.
 Dopamine is a chemical which sends messages that controls movement.
-Parkinson’s disease is characterized as a movement related disorder that makes it difficult for a patient to perform daily activities.
+Parkinson’s disease is characterized as a movement-related disorder that makes it difficult for a patient to perform daily activities.
 The symptoms of Parkinson’s disease are divided into motor and non-motor symptoms.
-Motor symptoms are those symptoms that affect the movement and non-motor symptoms are the symptoms that do not have any effect on the movement.
-The most common motor symptom of Parkinson’s disease includes tremor, a stiffness of the muscle, problems with posture, balance, coordination, walking, and slowness of movements.
+The symptoms of Parkinson’s disease are divided into motor and non-motor symptoms.
+Motor symptoms are those symptoms that affect the movement, and non-motor symptoms are the symptoms that do not have any effect on the movement.
+The most common motor symptom of Parkinson’s disease includes tremor, stiffness of the muscle, problems with posture, balance, coordination, walking, and slowness of movements.
 Whereas, the non-motor symptoms of Parkinson’s disease include anxiety, tiredness, depression, and hallucinations.
-The symptoms of this diseases vary from person to person and it can affect people of any age but advancing age is one of the most common causes of Parkinson’s disease.
-Also, men are more likely to suffer from this disease as compared to the women.
+The symptoms of this disease vary from person to person.
+It can affect people of any age, but advancing age is one of the most common causes of Parkinson’s disease.
+Also, men are more likely to suffer from this disease as compared to women.

-The exact cause of Parkinson’s disease is not known yet but most researchers believe that both genetics and environmental factors play a role in the development of this disease.
-There is no cure for the Parkinson’s disease but there are some drugs that are recommended by doctors to reduce the symptoms and adverse effects of this disease.
+The exact cause of Parkinson’s disease is not known yet, but most researchers believe that both genetics and environmental factors play a role in the development of this disease.
+There is no cure for Parkinson’s disease, but there are some drugs that are recommended by doctors to reduce the symptoms and adverse effects of this disease.

-Parkinson’s disease is associated with the sexual disorders and it usually begins after the beginning of motor disorders.
-Lack of dopamine chemical is linked with the deterioration of sex life and motor symptoms such as tremors and hypertonia are likely to promote unsatisfied sexuality.
-It affects sexual health through the following ways
+Parkinson’s disease is associated with sexual disorders, and it usually begins after the beginning of motor disorders.
+Lack of dopamine chemical is linked with the deterioration of sex life.
+Further, motor symptoms such as tremors and hypertonia are likely to promote unsatisfied sexuality.
+It affects sexual health through the following ways:

 - It reduces desire